razvandanielm/SFMLSnakeGame/README.md

 # SFMLSnakeGame
-University Project from my 1st year
+University project I wrote in my first year written in C++ using the Simple and Fast Multimedia Library(SFML).